Are Binary Options Legal in the USA?

 Yes, binary options trading is legal in the United States.
 There are at this moment no laws both on federal and state level that forbid US citizens from trading binary options online.
 The financial trading market is regulated and supervised by the U.S. Commodity Futures Trading Commission and the U.S. Securities and Exchange Commission.
 However, these organizations are very unfriendly towards brokers operating from outside of the US.

 The CFTC and the SEC have the task of supervising the financial service market of the United States.
 The current rules of the SEC and CFTC allow companies and financial service providers to legally offer binary trading services to United States citizens.
-(Source: BinaryOptions.com)
+(Source: BinaryOptions.net)

 These organizations are also tasked with awarding valid licenses to safe financial service providers.
 Licensed brokers are obliged by the law to respect traders’ safety and security.
 If a broker breaks the strict rules and regulations imposed by these organizations, then it will lose its license and risks heavy fines and even prison sentences on its owners.